Shell plc: Philippines

 Royal Dutch Shell operates in the Philippines under its subsidiary, Shell Pilipinas Corporation or SPC.
 Its headquarters is in Taguig and it has facilities in the Pandacan oil depot and other key locations.

-In January 2010, the Bureau of Customs claimed 7.34 billion pesos worth of unpaid excise taxes against Pilipinas Shell for importing Catalytic cracked gasoline (CCG) and light catalytic cracked gasoline (LCCG) stating that those imports are bound for tariff charges.
+In January 2010, the Bureau of Customs claimed 7.34 billion pesos worth of unpaid excise taxes against Pilipinas Shell for importing catalytic cracked gasoline (CCG) and light catalytic cracked gasoline (LCCG), stating that those imports were subject to tariff charges.

 In August 2016, Pilipinas Shell filed an application to sell US$629 million worth of primary and secondary shares to the investing public (registration statement) with the SEC.
 This was a prelude to filing its IPO listing application with the Philippine Stock Exchange.
-On 3 November 2016 the Pilipinas Shell Petroleum Corporation was officially listed on the Philippine Stock Exchange under the ticker symbol SHLPH after they held its initial public offering on 19 to 25 October of the same year.
+On 3 November 2016, Pilipinas Shell Petroleum Corporation was officially listed on the Philippine Stock Exchange under the ticker symbol SHLPH after holding its initial public offering from 19 to 25 October of the same year.

-Due to the economic slowdown caused by the COVID-19 pandemic on the global, regional and local economies, continually low refining margins, and competition with imported refined products, the management of Pilipinas Shell announced in August 2020 that the 110,000 bbl/d refinery in Tabangao, Batangas, which started operations in 1962, will be shutting down permanently and turned into an import terminal instead.
+Due to the economic slowdown caused by the COVID-19 pandemic on the global, regional and local economies, continually low refining margins, and competition from imported refined products, Pilipinas Shell announced in August 2020 that its 110,000 bbl/d refinery in Tabangao, Batangas, which had been operating since 1962, would be permanently closed and converted into an import terminal.
+The repurposed facility, the Shell Import Facility Tabangao (SHIFT), was inaugurated in June 2021.

+Shell also participated in the Malampaya gas field through its subsidiary Shell Philippines Exploration B.V.
+(SPEX), which held a 45% operating interest and served as the project's operator.
+On 1 November 2022, Shell completed the sale of its interest in SPEX to Malampaya Energy XP Pte Ltd, a subsidiary of Prime Infrastructure Capital Inc., ending Shell's participation in the Malampaya project.